-One of the advantages of ecommerce, and especially dropshipping, is that anywhere with an internet connection can be a target market.
+One of the advantages of ecommerce, and especially dropshipping, is that anywhere in the world with an internet connection can be a target market.

-After all, you’re not looking for foot traffic in your store.
-You’re looking for web traffic in your store.
+After all, you’re not looking for foot traffic to your physical store.
+You’re looking for web traffic in your online store.

 That said, some markets are better than others.
-This post will look at Oberlo’s own data and hit on some of the best places for you to sell.
+This post will look at our own data and hit on some of the best places for you to sell.
 We’ll look at:

 - The biggest markets for dropshippers

 - A few less obvious markets that outperform their populations

 - Some of the traits that the best performing markets have in common

 So if you’ve ever wondered about the best countries to dropship to, read on!